rubzk/rubzk.github.io/_posts/2020-08-03-creating-spotify-playlists.md

 ---

-Having found this functionality, the following occurred to me: use an unsupervised algorithm so that with all my lists, it generates different clusters according to the features of the API.
+_Having found this functionality, I got an idea: use an __unsupervised__ algorithm to cluster all my songs according to the audio features of the API._

 ## First Step: Creating Keys to Access the API

 We start first with everything that would be the configuration to use the API.
-We go to the official website of the API and go to the dashboard section where it will ask us to register as developers.
-They register and right there we go to the option "Create an App"
+[We go to the official website of the API](https://developer.spotify.com/documentation/web-api/) and go to the dashboard section where it will ask us to register as developers.
+They register and right there we go to the option __*"Create an App"*__

 ![img](https://miro.medium.com/max/894/1*Prkvi8VQTZL9Jh48mmYgAg.png)